It begs the question, “What is art?”

 Boston, San Diego, Austin, New Orleans, Nashville.
 We all have our favorite artists – painters, musicians, sculptors, architects, poets, composers, writers….
 We often surround ourselves with their work.
 More than just being creative, the art you choose to be part of your life most often resonates with you.
 It has a subtle dynamic that is inspirational, sometimes comforting, sometimes challenging.

 The paintings of three artists – Anthony Toney, Joseph Greenberg, Jean Louis Liberte – were purchased from an old friend in New York City.

 In our NOLA home the Joseph Emanuel Greenberg painting was prominently displayed at the end of the hallway to the living room.
-The painting reminded me of my daily commute in 1969 from Manhattan over the Harlem River onto the Willis Avenue bridge, into the Bronx, and on up to PS 48x.
+The painting reminded me of my daily commute in 1969 from Manhattan over onto the Willis Avenue bridge, over the Harlem River into the Bronx, and on up the Bruckner Expressway to PS 48x.
 Greenberg actually captures the school (far right) PS48x, on a Hunts Point bluff seen from his perch in Manhattan.

 In Round Rock it was hanging over the piano in the dining room.